-Did your last attemp at macarons look more like maca-wrongs?
+Did your last attempt at macarons look more like maca-wrongs?
 Have a crack at this elegant version.
-It’s our favourite, and easier than you might think!
+It’s our favourite, and easier than you might think.

 Note: You'll need to chill these overnight.

 300g almond meal

 3 vanilla beans